christianwach/civicrm-wp-member-sync/readme.txt

 1. "Current Status" adds a "Membership Capability" to the WordPress user, while "Expired Status" removes the "Membership Capability" from the WordPress user.
 This capability will be of the form "civimember_ID", where "ID" is the numeric ID of the Membership Type.
 So, for Membership Type 2, the capability will be "civimember_2".
 1. **Note:** If you have the "[Groups](https://wordpress.org/plugins/groups/)" plugin active, then all "civimember_ID" capabilities will be added to its custom capabilities as well as to the list of capabilities used to enforce read access on posts.
 If you have Groups 2.8.0 or greater installed, then you will have the option to specify one or more "current" and "expired" groups to which users will be synced depending on whether their membership is "current" or "expired".
 1. **Note:** If you have the "[Members](https://wordpress.org/plugins/members/)" plugin active, then the "restrict_content" capability will also be added.
+1. **Note:** If you have [BuddyPress](https://wordpress.org/plugins/buddypress/) active, then you will have the option to specify one or more "current" and "expired" groups to which users will be synced depending on whether their membership is "current" or "expired".
 1. An additional "Membership Status Capability" will also be added to the WordPress user that is tied to the status of their membership.
 This capability will be of the form "civimember_ID_NUM", where "ID" is the numeric ID of the Membership Type and "NUM" is the numeric ID of the "Membership Status".
 So, for Membership Type 2 with Membership Status 4, the capability will be "civimember_2_4".

 <h4>Working with Roles</h4>